doomedcat17/scpier/README.md

 It's basically webscraper.
 HTML elements are retrieved using [jsoup](https://jsoup.org/).
 If particular SCP or Tale uses JavaScript, then the script is run by [HtmlUnit](https://htmlunit.sourceforge.io/).
-Retrieved HTML elements are scrapped and interpreted by multiple ElementScrappers.
+Retrieved HTML elements are scraped and interpreted by multiple ElementScrappers.

 # Getting data